 The cheapest way to travel is by coach - trains are more comfortable, and a lot quicker, but more expensive.
-You can travel around quite cheaply with a student railcard.
+You can travel around quite cheaply with a student railcard or coach card.
 You can get more information about student travel discounts online or from information centres at coach or railway stations.

-WORKING IN FRANCE
+WORKING IN THE UK